JonnyRed/sympy/README.stats.md

 representativesample of the population, then probability sampling is the best option.
 However, if it is not possible to use probability sampling, then non-probability sampling may be the only option.

+# p-value

+The p-value is a statistical measure that provides evidence against the null hypothesis in a hypothesis test.
+In the context of correlation analysis, the p-value associated with the correlation coefficient indicates the statistical significance of the observed correlation.

+Here's what the p-value signifies:

+1. Null Hypothesis (H0): The null hypothesis in correlation analysis states that there is no significant correlation between the variables in the population.

+2. Alternative Hypothesis (H1): The alternative hypothesis suggests that there is a significant correlation between the variables in the population.

+3. Significance Level ($\alpha$): The significance level, commonly denoted as $\alpha$, is a pre-defined threshold used to determine statistical significance.
+It represents the probability of rejecting the null hypothesis when it is true.
+The most common significance levels are 0.05 (5%) and 0.01 (1%).

+4. Interpreting the p-value:
+* If the p-value is less than the chosen significance level ($p-value < \alpha$), it provides evidence to reject the null hypothesis.
+This suggests that the observed correlation is statistically significant, and there is a strong likelihood that a true correlation exists in the population.
+* If the p-value is greater than or equal to the chosen significance level (p-value \ge \alpha$), it does not provide sufficient evidence to reject the null hypothesis.
+This suggests that the observed correlation is not statistically significant, and there is insufficient evidence to conclude that a true correlation exists in the population.

+In summary, the p-value helps determine whether the observed correlation is statistically significant or if it could be due to random chance.
+A low p-value (typically below the chosen significance level) indicates a significant correlation, while a high p-value suggests that the observed correlation could be due to sampling variability or chance.

+It's important to note that the p-value is not a measure of the strength or magnitude of the correlation itself.
+It only assesses the statistical significance of the observed correlation based on the given data and the chosen significance level.

+# Product Moment Correlation Coefficient

+The product moment correlation coefficient, also known as the __Pearson correlation coefficient__, is a measure of the strength and direction of the linear relationship between two continuous variables.
+It quantifies how closely the data points of the two variables align around a straight line.

+The Pearson correlation coefficient is a value between -1 and 1.
+Here's what different values of the correlation coefficient indicate:

+* A correlation coefficient of 1: It represents a perfect positive linear relationship.
+This means that as one variable increases, the other variable also increases in a proportional manner.
+* A correlation coefficient close to 1: It indicates a strong positive linear relationship.
+The variables tend to move in the same direction, but there may be some variability.
+* A correlation coefficient close to 0: It suggests little to no linear relationship between the variables.
+The variables are not significantly related to each other.
+* A correlation coefficient close to -1: It suggests a strong negative linear relationship.
+As one variable increases, the other variable decreases in a proportional manner.
+* A correlation coefficient of -1: It represents a perfect negative linear relationship.
+The variables have a perfect inverse relationship, meaning that as one variable increases, the other variable decreases in a perfectly predictable manner.

+It's important to note that the correlation coefficient only measures the linear relationship between variables.
+It may not capture non-linear relationships or other complex patterns in the data.
+Additionally, correlation does not imply causation, meaning that a high correlation does not necessarily imply a cause-and-effect relationship between the variables.

+Overall, the product moment correlation coefficient is a valuable statistic that helps quantify and interpret the linear relationship between two continuous variables.

+## Interpreting the p-value in Pearson

+Interpreting the p-value:

+The p-value represents the probability of observing a correlation coefficient as extreme as the one calculated (or even more extreme) under the null hypothesis that there is no correlation between the two variables.
+A smaller p-value indicates stronger evidence against the null hypothesis.